2016 HUD AMI (for reference only)

 A: HCDA’s reserved housing requirement is not limited to 100-140% of the AMI.
 Rather, HCDA Reserved Housing Rules state that the units must be priced affordable for those making a maximum of 140% AMI.

-What the Executive Director meant is that developers can access Federal, State, and county funding/subsidies when developing housing that serves households at 60% or below of the AMI.
+Developers can access Federal, State, and county funding/subsidies when developing housing that serves households at 60% or below of the AMI.
 By contrast, there is limited (if any) government funding available for developing housing that serves households at 100-140% of AMI.
 Because of this, the HCDA chooses to target this “gap group” or working class individuals, who make too much money to qualify for government assistance like Section 8, but make too little to afford market priced housing.
 Many of the reserved housing units in Kakaako are targeted to this gap group of buyers.

 Reserved housing units are currently regulated for up to 10 years, which means that if an owner of a reserved housing wants to sell the units, the HCDA retains the first option to purchase.
 However, even once the regulated period expires, the original buyer still owes HCDA shared equity in the unit.
 The shared equity is the difference between the unit’s market price and the actual price the buyer paid, which is generally lower than market value.
 Because of this shared equity provision, buyers of reserved housing generally cannot collect “windfall profits” when they sell after their regulated term is up, as they would still owe much of that money to the HCDA upon first sale of the unit, regardless if they sell within 10 years, 20 years, 50 years, or more.